Bhpsngum/starblast-modding/README.md

   </p>
 </div>

+## (MUST READ) Terms Of Use
+By installing, importing, or otherwise using this library, you agree to comply with the following terms:

+### 1. No Malicious Activity
+You must not use this library to perform attacks, spamming, or any other disruptive actions against Starblast servers.

+### 2. Respect User Eligibility
+You must not use this library to host or direct activities toward users deemed inappropriate for the intended use of the platform, including players without an [ECP](https://starblast.fandom.com/wiki/Elite_Commander_Pass).

 ## A Brief Profile
 **starblast-modding** is the JavaScript library for hosting modded Starblast games on NodeJS.
 * Introducing OOP (Object-Oriented Programming) into Starblast Modding